oroochristopher-stack/bank-customer-risk-segmentation/README.md

 Systemic Weakness: The legacy Grading system fails to account for Debt Capacity.
 A borrower with a perfect history (Grade A) but excessive debt (Tier 3) is 18x riskier than a Grade A borrower with low debt.
 The Recommendation: Implement a "Hard Stop" Override.
 Regardless of Credit Grade, any applicant with an LTI > 0.40 should be auto-rejected or manually audited.

+Quantified a systemic pricing failure where the bank is operating at a -58% Net Risk Margin in subprime segments.
+Developed a Risk-Adjusted Pricing Tier that restores positive NIM, effectively identifying segments that must be de-risked or exited to preserve bank solvency.
+Proposed a 0.30 LTI Underwriting Cap to optimize future profitability and trigger a long-term Capital Release of $50M+ as the current subprime 'Stock' runs off the balance sheet.

 ## 8 How to Use: "Run queries.sql on the provided data.csv to reproduce these segments".